M. K. Theodoratus, Fantasy Writer

 other preternatural beings

-Young Dumdie Swartz has always hated seeing ghosts, but she learns there’s something worse than specters when a demon decides it wants to possess her.
+Young Dumdie Swartz has always hated seeing ghosts, but the teen learns there’s something worse than spirits when a demon decides it wants to possess her.

-A prequel to The Ghost in the Closet.
+A story about Dumdie Swartz, of The Ghost in the Closet,

 "A thoroughly enjoyable read!"

 "interesting and highly compelling"

 Visit the dedicated Far Isles page for back story and history about Mariah and Renna.
 Mariah was the catalyst for this stage of my writing career when I imagined her standing on a cliff over the ocean with her long reddish hair blowing behind her.
 While I have novel-length wips in my computer, my published work takes the form of fantasy short stories.

 Welcome to My Supernatural Fantasy Worldsl My Supernatural Fantasy Worlds

 Read a Snippet of My Current Work-in-Progress:

 A couple times a month I post a sample of the book I'm spend the most time with.
 You can find previous postings at the page "Fantasy Story In Progress".